Bringing Up Baby: Development and writing

-Director Howard Hawks began working on the film after plans to adapt Gunga Din were delayed.
+Director Howard Hawks began working on Bringing Up Baby after plans to adapt Gunga Din were delayed.

-In March 1937, Howard Hawks signed a contract at RKO for an adaptation of Rudyard Kipling's Gunga Din, which had been in pre-production since the previous fall.
-When RKO was unable to borrow Clark Gable, Spencer Tracy and Franchot Tone from Metro-Goldwyn-Mayer for the film and the adaptation of Gunga Din was delayed, Hawks began looking for a new project.
-In April 1937, he read a short story by Hagar Wilde in Collier's magazine called "Bringing Up Baby" and immediately wanted to make a film from it, remembering that it made him laugh out loud.
+In March 1937 Howard Hawks signed a contract at RKO for an adaptation of Rudyard Kipling's Gunga Din, which had been in pre-production since the previous fall.
+When RKO was unable to borrow Clark Gable, Spencer Tracy and Franchot Tone from Metro-Goldwyn-Mayer, the adaptation was delayed and Hawks began looking for a new project.
+In April he read a short story by Hagar Wilde in Collier's magazine called Bringing Up Baby and immediately wanted to make a film from it, as it had made him laugh out loud.
 RKO bought the screen rights in June for $1,004, and Hawks worked briefly with Wilde on the film's treatment.
 Wilde's short story differed significantly from the film: David and Susan are engaged, he is not a scientist and there is no dinosaur, intercostal clavicle or museum.
 However, Susan gets a pet panther from her brother Mark to give to their Aunt Elizabeth; David and Susan must capture the panther in the Connecticut wilderness with the help of Baby's favorite song, "I Can't Give You Anything but Love, Baby".

 Hawks then hired screenwriter Dudley Nichols, best known for his work with director John Ford, for the script.
-Wilde would develop the characters and comedic elements of the script, while Nichols would take care of the story and structure.
+Wilde would develop the characters and comedic elements of the screenplay, while Nichols would take care of the story and structure.
 Hawks worked with the two writers during summer 1937, and they came up with a 202-page script.
 Wilde and Nichols wrote several drafts together, beginning a romantic relationship and co-authoring the Fred Astaire and Ginger Rogers film Carefree a few months later.
 The Bringing Up Baby script underwent several changes, and at one point there was an elaborate pie fight, inspired by Mack Sennett films.
-Major Applegate had an assistant and food taster named Ali (which was intended to be played by Mischa Auer), but this character was replaced with Aloysius Gogarty.
-The script's final draft had several scenes in the middle of the film in which David and Susan declare their love for each other which Hawks cut during production.
+Major Applegate had an assistant and food taster named Ali (intended to be played by Mischa Auer), but this character was replaced with gardener Aloysius Gogarty.
+The final draft had several scenes in the middle of the film in which David and Susan declare their love for each other which Hawks cut during production.

 Nichols was instructed to write the film for Hepburn, with whom he had worked on John Ford's Mary of Scotland (1936).
 Barbara Leaming alleged that Ford had an affair with Hepburn, and claims that many of the characteristics of Susan and David were based on Hepburn and Ford.
 Nichols was in touch with Ford during the screenwriting, and the film included such members of the John Ford Stock Company as Ward Bond, Barry Fitzgerald, D'Arcy Corrigan and associate producer Cliff Reid.
-John Ford was a friend of Hawks, and visited the set.
-The round glasses Grant wears in the film are reminiscent of Harold Lloyd and of Ford.
+Ford was a friend of Hawks, and visited the set.
+The round glasses Grant wears in Bringing Up Baby are reminiscent of Harold Lloyd and of Ford.